pulumi/foundational-training/module-03-stacks-and-programs/slides.md

   - `pulumi config set logRetentionDays 90`
   - `pulumi config set apiKey abc123 --secret`
 - Commit all stack config files to git, but **be sure to correctly mark secrets!!!**
-- Can use ESC to manage config at scale.
+- Can use ESC to manage config at scale

 ---